KrishnenduDakshi2002/BRAINCELLS/README.md

 # SIH-BRAINCELLS
 Codebase for react native app, Website and Backend

+## Git operations like clone, push and pull

-# write your domain's dependencies and installation
+## write your domain's dependencies and installation

 **React Native App**